P.O. Box 23339

 Establish a place to meet in the event of an emergency.
 Record the locations.

 Make a record of your personal property for insurance purposes.
 Take photos or a video of the interior and exterior of your home.
 Include personal belongings in your inventory.
-You may also want to download the free Household and Personal Property Inventory Book (PDF) from the University of Illinois to help you record your possessions .
+You may also want to download the free Household and Personal Property Inventory Book to help you record your possessions .